arnavk09/100-days-of-code/README.md

 [![wakatime](https://wakatime.com/badge/github/arnavk09/100-days-of-code.svg)](https://wakatime.com/badge/github/arnavk09/100-days-of-code)

 <p>I have <b>accepted</b> the 100 days of code challenge and I started it on 13 June 2021.
 My target is to <b><i>learn C++ basics and Data Structures and Algorithms in Java and to learn front end Web Development</i></b> as well.
-The time I've spent in my IDE (VSCode) is being publicly shared keeping in mind public accountability.</p>
+The time I've spent in my IDE (VSCode/IntelliJ IDEA) is being publicly shared keeping in mind public accountability.</p>

 <!-- Place this tag where you want the button to render. -->
 <!-- Place this tag where you want the button to render. -->